gmmatt/torgeternity/Readme.md

 SOFTWARE.

 ---
 This work is based on Torg eternity system published by Ulisses Spiele (https://www.ulisses-us.com/games/torg/).
-At the moment this work is provided by fans and is not endorsed by Ulisses Spiele.
+This work is provided by fans and is not endorsed by Ulisses Spiele.

-**This line is inserted into end of file to make sure I didn't break something when I re-named the development git.**